walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 Host applications perform permission or settings effects named by `capabilities.remediationActions`, report the privacy-safe outcome with `MobileWalletProximityAction.ReportRemediation`, and let the SDK re-check the platform.
+Approve and decline require the `reviewId` from the displayed review.
+A successful decision consumes that identity once; stale, duplicate, and cross-session actions are rejected.
+Invalid submissions leave the review open for correction.
+Acceptance records a decision; signing or transmission can still fail.

+The session owns configuration and nested review/profile/selection values.
+Changing caller collections or exported projections cannot alter accepted claims or continuation.
+The accepted choice has its own retained binding, while the preview digest still represents the request and fresh wallet/profile state.
+Only the ordered session owner publishes state, so delayed observations cannot replace a newer review or a terminal state.
+Error `recovery` distinguishes prerequisite retry in an active session from starting a new session after failure.

-Review approval uses only the credential and element choices in the current immutable review.
+Review approval uses only the credential and element choices in the displayed review.
 The SDK revalidates credential, holder key, reader trust, status, disclosure, and application-profile state before sending.
 Multiple reader-authentication statements retain their independent `authenticationIndex`, and holder-key authorization is reported per document